Cleaning Business Licence

 Service Buyers to Engage Only Licensed Cleaning Businesses

 It is an offence under the Environmental Public Health Act 1987 for a service buyer to engage an unlicensed service provider to provide general cleaning services.
+This includes cleaning businesses that deploys cleaning manpower supplied by unlicensed businesses from 1 January 2024 onwards.
 Service buyers found engaging unlicensed cleaning businesses are liable to a maximum fine of $10,000 and $1,000 every day for continuing offences.

-- Service buyers are to ensure that their cleaning service providers have a valid cleaning business licence, when entering into a contract and throughout the contract period
+- Service buyers are to ensure that their engaged providers of cleaning services or manpower have a valid cleaning business licence, when entering into a contract and throughout the contract period

 - Service buyers should specify in their tender specifications that their cleaning service providers are required to have a valid cleaning business licence